 Are there crawling problems?

 The server response, which is also stored in the log files, tells you whether bots encounter problems when crawling your URLs.
 You also get hints about possible forwarding chains or incorrect URLs.
-Forwarding chains prevent the Googlebot from optimally crawling your page so that crawling is interrupted in case of doubt.
+Redirect chains prevent the Googlebot from optimally crawling your page so that crawling is interrupted in case of doubt.

 The IP addresses, the browser used and the operating system used by the user are stored in the log files, so you must take data protection into account when processing this data.